mitodl/handbook/common-web-app-guide.md

 docker-compose run --rm watch ./scripts/test/js_test.sh path/to/file.js "should test basic arithmetic"
 ```

+**NOTE:** In some of our projects we include a shell script that runs the entire test suite including linting, etc.: `./test_suite.sh`

 #### Running tests via npm

 In 2021 we changed our JS testing practice to use npm directly to run the JS test suite, and to use [jest](https://jestjs.io/docs/getting-started)